Waterfowl & Migratory Game Birds

 For more information concerning waterfowl hunting on state-owned properties, contact the property.

 Hunters are required to use approved non-toxic shot while hunting all waterfowl.
+Hunters are also required to use non-toxic shot to hunt mourning doves on all DNR properties.
 Non-toxic shot types currently approved for use by the U.S. Fish and Wildlife Service are: bismuth-tin, tungsten-iron, tungsten-polymer, tungsten-matrix, tungsten-bronze, tungsten-tin-bismuth, tungsten-tin-iron-nickel, tungsten-nickel-iron, tungsten-iron-copper-nickel, tungsten-tin-iron, iron (steel), copper-clad iron, corrosion-inhibited copper, and tungsten-iron-polymer.
 Copper-plated, zinc chromate-plated, zinc chloride-plated and nickel-plated steel shot are approved as long as the plating represents less than one percent of the shot’s weight.
 Lead shots plated with copper, nickel or other material are not legal.
 It is illegal to possess shells loaded with anything other than approved non-toxic shot while hunting ducks, geese and coots anywhere in the state.
 Additional shot restrictions may be in place at select state fish and wildlife areas.
 For details, check with the property where you plan to hunt.

 The list of shot types approved by the U.S. Fish and Wildlife Service is occasionally updated.
 You can find that list here: https://www.fws.gov/birds/bird-enthusiasts/hunting/nontoxic.php.